 Skip to main content

-DevCycle has different types of SDKs, some being client-side and others being server-side.
-This page serves to describe the differences between these SDK types and how to handle them.
+DevCycle has both client-side and server-side SDKs.
+This page describes the differences between these SDK types.
 Implementation and usage change depending on which type of SDK is being used.

 tip